Lighthouses of the Bahamas

 (1998), Grand Bahama, was built by Rev. Cecil Kemp of the nearby Lighthouse

 Chapel; it is not an aid to navigation.
-A closeup is available, but the tower is inconspicuous in Google's satellite view.
+Andrew Conway has a closeup but the tower is inconspicuous in Google's satellite view.

 at the northeastern point of New Providence Island, Nassau, is not listed